Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

-The ratio to the NNPDF4.0 central value and the relative $1\sigma$ uncertainty are shown for each parton combination.
+For each parton combination, we show the ratio of the central value and the $1\sigma$ uncertainty to the NNPDF4.0 central value.

-All luminosities agree within uncertainties in the region around $m_X\sim$ 100 GeV, relevant e.g. for Higgs and gauge boson production.
-The ATLASpdf21 luminosities differ at low scale, $m_X \lesssim 40~$GeV, because of the cut on low-$x,Q^2$ HERA data as already remarked.
-The quark-quark and quark-antiquark luminosities are otherwise in reasonable agreement within $2\sigma$ over the full mass range.
-For the gluon sector luminosities (gluon-gluon and gluon-quark), however, further differences are seen at large mass.
-Specifically, in the high-mass region, $m_X\sim $ 1 TeV the gluon-gluon and gluon-quark luminosities for NNPDF4.0 are rather smaller than MSHT20, CT18 and ATLASpdf21 while larger than ABMP16.
-These differences are possibly a consequence of both methodology and differences in data included, for example NNPDF4.0 include some data which are sensitive to the high-$x$ gluon that are not used by other groups, such as the di-jet cross-sections at 7 TeV and the $t\bar{t}$ differential distributions from the LHC Run II.
-Nonetheless there are additional differences in this region in data inclusion and treatment, discussed in Sect.~\ref{sec:benchmarking}.
-As for the luminosity uncertainties, NNPDF4.0 generally displays the smallest uncertainty in the luminosities, although there are exceptions, with ABMP16 smaller in some regions (such as the gluon-gluon luminosity for low invariant mass).
-These reflect the uncertainties seen in Fig.~\ref{fig:pdferrors} where this general pattern also exists, nonetheless all groups, bar ATLASpdf21, show the smallest uncertainties for at least a portion of the $x$ range across at least one PDF.
-The differences observed reflect methodological and other differences in approach and are the subject of further studies.
+All luminosities agree within uncertainties in the region around $m_X\sim$ 100 GeV, relevant e.g. for electroweak boson production.
+The ATLASpdf21 luminosities differ at low scale, $m_X \lesssim 40~$GeV, because of the cut on the low-$x,Q^2$ HERA data, as already remarked.
+The quark-quark and quark-antiquark luminosities are otherwise in reasonable agreement --- within $2\sigma$ --- over the most relevant mass range.
+For the luminosities of the gluon sector in the high-mass region, $m_X\sim $ 1 TeV, however, the gluon-gluon and gluon-quark luminosities for NNPDF4.0 are rather smaller than MSHT20, CT18 and ATLASpdf21, while they are larger than ABMP16.
+These differences are possibly a consequence of both methodology and differences in data included.
+For instance, NNPDF4.0 include some data that are sensitive to the high-$x$ gluon and are not used by the other groups, such as the dijet cross sections at 7 TeV and the $t\bar{t}$ differential distributions from the LHC Run II.
+Other differences in data inclusion and treatment are discussed in Sect.~\ref{sec:benchmarking}.

+As for the luminosity uncertainties, NNPDF4.0 generally displays the smallest uncertainty among the groups, with some exceptions, and with the ABMP16 uncertainty being smaller in some cases, such as the gluon-gluon luminosity for a low invariant mass.
+These reflect the PDF uncertainties seen in Fig.~\ref{fig:pdferrors}, where this general pattern also exists.